PapiLer/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## Me and my mates are in a band called Duvet.
+We're a cover band.